michelegargiulo/Witchery-Companion/README.md

   - **[Herbology Book]** Fix plants being rendered above text
 - **Brews**
   - **[Common]** Fix Liquid Dispersal having no effect
+  - **[Common]** Completely overhaul the Triggered Dispersal system, fixing crashes, broken rendering, making it work on some modded blocks with possibility to add compats, both by mod authors and thirt parties
+  - **[Common]** Fix Nether Star not removing power ceiling (Brews that include Nether Stars can have an unlimited amount of effects with full strength and duration modifiers) (non configurable)
   - **[Brew of Blast]** Fix breaking terrain even if the 'ignore blocks' modifier was added
   - **[Brew of Erosion]** Fix random integer crash
   - **[Brew of Frog's Tongue]** Fix crash when the brew pulls a null entity